7 Google Ads Black Friday Tips for 2022

 Black Friday and Cyber Monday are one of the biggest shopping events of the year, and for eCommerce businesses, that means it’s got the potential to be one of the most high-profit times of the year.
-It can also draw in new customers and drive sales from existing customers alike, making it an extremely valuable opportunity.
+It can both draw in new customers and drive sales from existing customers alike, making it an extremely valuable opportunity.

 In order to get your piece of the Black Friday sales pie, however, it’s essential to know how to market your products properly.
 Google Ads will expand your reach and put your ad campaigns— and your products— directly in front of people looking for them.
-The hard part, of course, is that a solid chunk of your competitors are already planning on using Google Ads to promote their Black Friday sales, too.

-In this post, we’re going to go over 7 Google Ads Black Friday Tips for 2022 so that you can increase your impression share, reach your target audience, and maximize your sales.
+In this post, we’re going to go over 15 Google Ads Black Friday Tips for 2023 so that you can increase your impression share, reach your target audience, and maximize your sales.

-3. Mention Black Friday Deals in Your Ad Copy
+2. Mention Black Friday Deals in Your Ad Copy

 People who go shopping on big sales events aren’t just doing their generic holiday shopping.
 They’re looking for the best deals on the market.